xym2009/xym2009.github.io/_pages/about.md

   - /about.html
 ---

-I am an Associate Professor with the Key Laboratory of Technology in Geo-spatial Information Processing and Application Systems, __Aerospace Information Research Institute, Chinese Academy of Sciences__, Beijing, China.
+I am an Associate Professor with College of Surveying and Geoinformatics, Tongji University, Shanghai, China.

+From 2018.7 to 2024.12, I worked at the Key Laboratory of Technology in Geo-spatial Information Processing and Application Systems, __Aerospace Information Research Institute, Chinese Academy of Sciences__, Beijing, China.

 I received my B.S. degree in Department of Electronic Engineering, __Tsinghua University__, 2013, and my Ph.D degree in School of Electronic, Electrical and Communication Engineering, __University of Chinese Academy of Sciences__, 2018.